-Seminarians in College, Pre-Theology, and Theology participate in formal evaluation sessions.
-The criteria for evaluations (below), the process of evaluation, and the content of the formation report are to be made clear to the seminarian prior to the formal evaluation session.
+Seminarians in all stages of formation at Mount Angel participate in formal evaluation sessions.
+The benchmarks for evaluation reports (appearing below), the process of evaluation, and the content of the report are to be made clear to the seminarian prior to the formal evaluation session.
 The following participate in the annual evaluation session:

-- Seminarian; - Formation director; - Seminarian's Ordinary, religious superior, and/or vocation director, and/or delegate; - President-Rector (in the case of a seminarian completing college or pre-theology, or imminently petitioning for Holy Orders).
+- Seminarian; - Formation director; - Seminarian's Ordinary, religious superior, and/or vocation director, and/or delegate; - President-Rector (in the case of a seminarian completing the propaedeutic or discipleship stage, or imminently petitioning for Holy Orders).